metasepi/metasepi-website/en/posts/2020-10-14-avoid-freebsd-security-issue.md

 $ (cd postmortem/Security-Advisory/FreeBSD-kernel/FreeBSD-SA-19:02.fd/Resolution/VeriFast && make)
 ```

-### Pattern B: forget to lock before using structure
+### Pattern 2: forget to lock before using structure

 The following are in this pattern: